IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 ## {Platform} Stepper Example

-The following {Product Name} Stepper Example below shows the component in action.
+The following {ProductName} Stepper Example below shows the component in action.
 It visualizes the process that an end-user must pass through to change the credentials of their credit card, following several consecutive steps.

 <code-view style="height: 725px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"